wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

   ]
 ```

+Clients should not rely on timestamps being unique and monotonic.
+When events occur in quick succession, it's possible for some of them to have the same timestamp.
+When a router in an IoT system is deployed off-grid and is not synchronized to an NTP server, it's possible for the timestamps to jump backwards when the router's wall clock time or time zone is manually adjusted.

-In cases where the events list too large to send as a single RPC result, router implementations
+In cases where the events list is too large to send as a single RPC result, router implementations
 may provide additional options, such as pagination or returning progressive results.

 As the Event History feature operates on `subscription|id`, there can be situations when there are not yet any
 subscribers to a topic of interest, but publications to the topic occur.
 In this situation, the *Broker* cannot
 predict that events under that topic should be stored.
 If the *Broker* implementation allows configuration on
-per-topic basis, it may overcome this situations by preinitializing history-enabled topics with "dummy"
+a per-topic basis, it may overcome this situations by preinitializing history-enabled topics with "dummy"
 subscriptions even if there are not yet any real subscribers to those topics.

 Sometimes, a client may not be willing to subscribe to a topic just for the purpose of obtaining a subscription id.